How to fix the ads.txt file issue in Adsense?

 Look for any notifications or alerts related to your ads.txt file.
 Google will typically provide details about the issue.

-: Read the notification carefully to understand the specific issue with your ads.txt file.
+Identify the Issue: Read the notification carefully to understand the specific issue with your ads.txt file.
 Google may provide information about what's missing or incorrect.

 Access Your Blogger Dashboard: Go to https://www.blogger.com and sign in with the Google account that is associated with your Blogger blog.